Creating a change request at the initiate stage

 For detailed information about Priority, see Impact, urgency, and priority criteria.

 The system automatically performs the risk assessment for the change request in the Risk Level field.
 The risk level is used as a criterion to determine required approvals.
 The default risk level is Level 1, which is the lowest level.
 The highest risk level is Level 5.
+If the Risk level is set to 2 in the change request form, the value is stored as 1 in the system.
+For more information, see the following figure:

 Risk assessment involves computing the total risk based on risk related questions and the derived risk factors.
 For more information, see Computing risk levels.